Duncanyu/cisc101-112/PS1/group112_ps1.markdown

 ### Task 2.1: Chain-of-Thought Summarizer Prompt
 **Prompt**:
-Task: Summarize the section called “Model Architecture" from the paper "Attention Is All You Need".
+Summarize the section called “Model Architecture" from the paper "Attention Is All You Need".
 Think step by step and show your reasoning before writing the summaries.

 [1] Check if the text is empty or under 50 words.
 If so, write “Skip: section missing or too short.”
 [2] Read the section carefully.
 Identify the main goal, the methods used, and any results or examples.